 We will draw on evidence and experience of the best ways to achieve excellent outcomes for all children, making decisions based only on sound educational research and building in routine quality assurance to make sure review and reflection is part of our everyday practice.

 Address the educational disadvantage

-No child will be left behind and Additional Learning Support will cover the whole spectrum of needs: medical conditions, physical and sensory impairment, speech and language difficulties, Attention Deficit Hyper-Activity and specific learning differences -dyslexia, dyspraxia and dyscalculia.
-We will be a truly inclusive school.
+No child is left behind at GWA.
+Additional Learning Support covers the whole spectrum of needs: medical conditions, physical and sensory impairment, speech and language difficulties, Attention Deficit Hyper-Activity and specific learning differences - dyslexia, dyspraxia and dyscalculia.
+We are a truly inclusive school.

 Innovative use of technology